metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     Bundlename:views subfolder:template filename

-    In an actual application you typically use a template of your own that extends your own layout and includes MetaclassAuthenticationGuardBundle:Guard:statistics_content.html.twig.
+    In an actual application you typically set this to a template of your own.
+    It will proabbly extend your own layout and may include MetaclassAuthenticationGuardBundle:Guard:statistics_content.html.twig.

     The default template assumes you have base.html.twig still in app/Resources/views.